Data-Driven Parameter Identification for Tumor Growth Models: Prediction of proliferation rate based on observed data

 To evaluate the robustness of the parameter estimation to initialization, we conduct experiments with varying initial values for parameter $v ={1,2,3,4,5}$.
 The model is trained on the experimental dataset described in Section \ref{Observed Data and Problem Setup}, using the binary cross-entropy (BCE) loss.
 As shown in (Figure~\ref{fig:duo_v}), the estimated values of $v$ converge to a narrow range around approximately 2.9 - 3.0 after ~25,000 epochs, indicating that the final solution exhibits a degree of invariance to the chosen starting point under the specified experimental conditions.

-To evaluate the prediction performance of the trained PINNs model on real data, we use the inferred value of the diffusion coefficient $v$ to simulate tumor growth forward in time using the previous developed numerical solver by Xu'an Dou.
+To evaluate the prediction performance of the trained PINNs model on real data, we use the inferred value of the proliferation rate $v$ to simulate tumor growth forward in time using the previous developed numerical solver by Xu'an Dou.
 Based on the trained model, we predict the tumor profile and tumor boundary at time points $t=0.875$ and $t=1$, which are depicted in Figure~\ref{fig:0.875} and Figure~\ref{fig:1}.

 Visually, the predicted tumor shapes align well with the observed data.
 Moreover, we plot the red circle with tumor density equal to 0.1 in the 2D-interpretation to denote the threshold of tumor presence versus tumor absence.
 Further more, to quantitatively assess the accuracy, we compute the relative error between the predicted and observed tumor radius at $t=0.875$ and $t=1$.
 The predicted tumor radius and relative error compared to the observed data (Table~\ref{tab:observed data}) are recorded in Table~\ref{tab:radius_comparison}.